 Tips for a satisfying sex life

 It is difficult to have great sex when you feel disconnected.
 A lot of what leads to a satisfying sex life happens outside of the bedroom.
 Don’t abandon the things that made sex in your relationship great in the first place.
 There are great benefits to flirting with your partner and maintaining physical affection towards one another.
 Spend time together doing the things that create connection which will often lead to physical connection.

 Make your relationship a priority.
 Often people believe that their relationship will sustain on its own without their attention.
 This is absolutely not true.
 The reason sex is so easy in a new relationship is because we are so curious about our new love interests and often totally focused on getting to know everything about them and demonstrating your affection for them.
 Continue to be curious about your partner and invest in your relationship.
 As with anything else you will get out what you put in to the situation.

 What to do when your sex life is stagnant

 Go back to a time when sex was exciting.
+Work to bring back passion in your relationship.
 Revisit the things that excited you in the past.
 You can also explore trying something new.
 Talk to your partner and invite them to talk to you about what might spice things up.
 Seek out resources for inspiration such as self-help books, sexual conversation cards, online courses, and erotic games and toys.

 Overtime past hurts and busy lives can create barriers to maintaining the health of your sexual connection.
 If talking about sex has become difficult or painful and doesn’t seem possible on your own there is help.
 A couples or sex therapist can help improve communication between couples and discover ways to improve sex in relationships